About RNARNA Directors

 Rex A E Hunt, MSc(Hons) is a religious naturalist, social ecologist, and progressive liturgist.
-He lives in Australia on the Central Coast (Gadigal Country of the Eora Nation) of New South Wales.
+He lives in Australia on the Central Coast (Darkinjung Country) of New South Wales.
 Fifty years ordained, first as a Presbyterian, he is today a retired minister of the Uniting Church in Australia (formed in 1977), where his last placement was at the progressive Church of St James (2000-2009) in Canberra – the national capital.
 He served in parish/congregation appointments and was, for nine years, the National Director of Communications with The Assembly, Uniting Church in Australia.
 He is the Founding Director of Common Dreams Conference of Religious Progressives, Australia/South Pacific and has published nine books.

 Jason D. Keune: MD, MBA, FACS is an Associate Professor of Surgery and Health Care Ethics at St. Louis University, in St. Louis, Missouri.
 He is the Executive Director of the Bander Center for Medical Business Ethics, an ethics center housed in the School of Medicine at SLU.
 He operates at two urban hospitals where he takes call and performs abdominal wall reconstruction and hiatal hernia repair on patients with all varieties of insurance, including Medicaid.
 He learned how to meditate as a teenager, encountered Religious Naturalism at the IRAS conference on Star Island in his early 20s, considers the quotidian to be profound, and derives a great deal of spiritual joy from raising his three children and operating and working in the city where he was born.